Sponsor: Utah State Legislature and Our Schools Now

 As a result of these hearings and the accumulation of supporters, Our Schools Now was able to gather the number of signatures needed to get the Act on the ballot of this November.
 However, after negotiations between lawmakers and Our Schools Now in March a compromise was developed which would allocate “about 375 million in annual funding for schools after 5 years by freezing statewide property tax and by asking voters to approve a 10 cent-per-gallon gas tax”.

 The compromise meant lawmakers would have just enough time to pass two bills:HB491, which would allow a one-time process to go to voters with a ballot question, andHJR20, which is the bill with the gas tax question that will be asked on the ballot this November.

 Our Schools Now previously proposed a tax increase of 0.45% which would have a total fiscal impact of $700 million annually – providing about $1,000 per student annually, and costing the median household about $35 per month.
 However, this plan was abandoned after the compromise over a potential gas tax with the legislature.
 The 10 cent increase in price is equivalent to a 33% increase.

 Have questions about our info?

-Information regarding the initiative was taken directly from the initiative application.
+Information regarding the amendment was taken directly from the amendment language.
 Arguments and lists of important groups were taken from newspapers, websites, and groups.
 Citations are embedded directly in the text.

 Think the info is biased?
 Want us to add something?
 Send us an email at email@example.com.
 We’ll be sure to respond and address any concerns.